 The Corporation shall recognize a community of members who are committed to the organization's purposes and contribute through regular financial contributions and volunteer support to the Corporation.
-There shall be two types of members under these Bylaws and two classes within each type; however the board of directors may establish alter or otherwise modify the number and nature of other types and classes of members with different qualification requirements and/or benefits pursuant to an amendment to these Bylaws and/or a separate written corporate policy.
+There shall be one class of members under these Bylaws, however the board of directors may establish other classes of members with different qualification requirements and/or benefits pursuant to an amendment to these Bylaws and/or a separate written corporate policy.